 - However, a major revelation is the above-average scores in the Retail and Wholesale Trade sector for Attitudes, Cognition and Compliance, indicating that employees within the Trade sector have higher than average understanding of security and how it relates to their own role in their organization as well as being more positive and adherent to the organizational measures put in place to protect them and the security of information.

-- Within the ICT sector we see dimensional scores ranging from High Risk (48) to Insecure (71).
+- Within the ICT sector we see dimensional scores ranging from high risk (48) to moderately insecure (71).
 This sector consists primarily of knowledge workers (with a good command of ICT), so it is perhaps unsurprising that, of the sectors included in this study, it has one of the highest adherences to norms and scores well on the Communication dimension.
 Nonetheless, this sector scores poorly when it comes to its employees’ attitudes towards security controls and compliance to security policy and regulation.

 - Another significant finding is that the Real Estate sector continues to demonstrate poor scores across all dimensions, giving it the worst security culture of all sectors covered by the 2018 report.
 Comparison with last year’s results finds that security culture in this sector is worsening.
 (Year-on-year analysis can be found on page 11 of the report.)